Michal-Pavlicek/FM-radio-receiver-with-digital-tuning/README.md

 * Mostecký Filip

 ## Abstract
-Main objective of this project was to implement functional FM radio receiver with digital tuning on microcontroller board Arduino UNO in C.
+Main objective of this project is to implement functional FM radio receiver with digital tuning on microcontroller board Arduino UNO in C.